 - To assist in the monitoring and reporting on compliance with equality and diversity legislation and good practice;

 - To contribute to the development of policies directly relating to equality and diversity, and those which indirectly affect equality and diversity issues through the equality impact assessment process

 How can I join?

 Our newly refurbished Faith Space is now open on the first floor of Woodhouse, City Campus for staff, students, and visitors.
-Find out more about our prayer rooms.
+Find out more about our faith spaces.

 - Report and guidance on faith and belief - In conjunction with staff on the forum and other stakeholders, we produced a guide to religion and belief and a comprehensive list of faith centres in the Leeds area.
 This was widely consulted upon and went ‘live’ a year ago.